sportsclimbs/grades/content/lists/uk-routes.md

 This view was also shared by Josh Ibbetson who thought *Progress* to be a grade harder than *True North*.
 Neither Josh nor Ted used Eder's 5th bolt knee bar by the 'eyes'.
 Ted said "it is very specialised using two legs, one braced behind the other and we were unable to get anything out of it".
 So it sounds unlikely that this kneebar will ever become standard practice on the route.

-*Northern Lights* is has also seen serious attempts by Ryan Pasquil, Ben Moon, and Eder Lomba Lopez de Ipiña.
-All have made strong redpoint goes with Ryan and Ben falling above the last bolt.

 {{< data/uk-routes >}}